Jason Cadee: Off-season stints

 In 2011 and 2012, Cadee played in the Waratah League for the Bankstown Bruins.
 In 2013, he played for the West Adelaide Bearcats of the Central ABL.

 In 2014, Cadee moved to New Zealand to play for the Super City Rangers.
 He won the league's scoring title and earned All-Star Five honours.
 He returned to the Bruins following his stint with the Rangers.
 In 2015, he returned for a second season with the Rangers.

 In 2016, Cadee helped the Bruins win the Waratah League championship.

 In February 2017, following the conclusion of the 2016–17 NBL season, Cadee ventured to Europe to play for Greek team Kymis.
 In eight games to complete the 2016–17 Greek League season, he averaged 11.4 points, 2.1 rebounds, 2.3 assists and 1.5 steals per game.

 In 2019, Cadee played for the Brisbane Capitals in the Queensland Basketball League (QBL) and earned league MVP and All-League Team honours.
 He also led them to the QBL championship.
 He returned to the Capitals in 2020 and helped them win the Queensland State League (QSL).

-In February 2021, Cadee signed with the Gold Coast Rollers for the 2021 NBL1 North season.
-He re-signed with the Rollers in January 2022 and went on to lead them to the NBL1 North championship while earning Finals MVP honours.
+In February 2021, Cadee signed with the Gold Coast Rollers of the NBL1 North for the 2021 season.
+He re-signed with the Rollers in January 2022 for the 2022 season and went on to lead them to the NBL1 North championship while earning Finals MVP honours.
+He re-joined the Rollers for the 2023 season and earned NBL1 North MVP and Al-NBL1 North First Team honours.
+He re-joined the Rollers for the 2024 season.

+In February 2025, Cadee signed with the Bankstown Bruins of the NBL1 East for the 2025 season.
+He was named in the NBL1 East All-Star Five.
+In October 2025, he re-signed with the Bruins for the 2026 season.